ericksont11/bamazon/README.md

    ![Screenshot](Images/manager-interface.png)
    * The first option allows you to see your inventory
    ![Screenshot](Images/view-inventory.png)
-   * The second option allows you to see your inventory that is running low ( >25 units) While the third option allows you to restock your inventory
+   * The second option allows you to see your inventory that is running low ( >25 units).
+While the third option allows you to restock your inventory
    ![Screenshot](Images/low-add-inventory.png)
    * The fourth option allows you to add new items to your inventory
    ![Screenshot](Images/add-product.png)